SEAL: Searching Expandable Architectures for Incremental Learning: Experimental Results

-Regarding the baselines, we followed the benchmarking done in \citep{types-incremental} and selected models that suited our constraints and our data-incremental setting.
-Based on these criteria, we selected EWC \citep{ewc}, LWF \citep{lwf}, and SI \citep{si-baseline}— being straightforward yet state-of-the-art methods across a range of continual learning settings.
+Regarding the baselines, we followed the benchmarking done in \cite{types-incremental} and selected models that suited our constraints and our data-incremental setting.
+Based on these criteria, we selected EWC \cite{ewc}, LWF \cite{lwf}, and SI \cite{si-baseline}— being straightforward yet state-of-the-art methods across a range of continual learning settings.
 To strengthen the baselines, we included the \textit{naive} and the \textit{joint-training} benchmark cases, common baselines in IL.
 The \textit{naive} method is a model trained in an incremental way without any additional constraint, it shows the performance degradation of a model just by being trained in a continual setting.
 On the other hand, the \textit{joint-training} refers to a model trained on the whole dataset at once, as if it were a static dataset.
-SEAL has been executed with 5 different seeds on all the datasets.
-All the benchmarks have been trained with 5 different seeds.
+All the benchmarks have been trained with 5 different seeds, and we report the mean and the standard deviation of these runs.

 In Table \ref{tab:results-objectives-5}, we show our main result, i.e., that our SEAL models are competitive with the other baselines in every metric on each dataset.
 Notably, the \textit{naive} approach sometimes achieves high accuracy—especially on CIFAR-10—when tasks are similar and do not require strong regularization.
 However, while SEAL outperforms \textit{naive} in overall performance, it also shows increased forgetting and lower forward transfer on CIFAR-10, potentially indicating overfitting on the latest tasks.
 Finally, \textit{joint-training} does not always yield the highest accuracy, likely due to task interference in heterogeneous datasets.

-An initial experiment compares performance between single-objective optimization using the mono-objective genetic algorithm Differential Evolution \citep{differentiableevolution}, and multi-objective optimization incorporating the flatness objective.
-Table \ref{tab:mono-vs-multi} shows metrics for four models, each row aggregating the searched model from five NAS runs: the searched single-objective model (accuracy) and the searched multi-objective models by accuracy, trade-off, and flatness.
+To validate the statistical significance of our results, we performed the Friedman statistical test by using each metric of the multiple runs over five seeds of all our tested methods, for each dataset and reported results in Table \ref{tab:friedman_results}.
+The results shows that there are statistic differences among the methods, hence the competitive performance of SEAL is statistically validated.